 Meditation and Mantra

 Hatha Yoga employs the Shadkarmas or six purification practices.
-These are similar to the five purification practices of Pancha Karma in Ayurveda, which include Vamana (therapeutic emesis), Virchana (therapeutic purgation) and Nasya (nasal cleansing) among both their practices.
-Yet in Ayurveda these purification practices are prescribed in a more systematic manner and relative to a more precise diagnosis of the individual that can make them safer and more effective.
-They are preceded by special preperatory practices of oil massage and steam therapy, and followed up by special rejuvenative or rasayana practices to develop a higher level of energy.
+These are similar to the five purification practices of Pancha Karma in Ayurveda.
+Yet in Ayurveda these practices are prescribed in a more systematic manner and relative to an individual diagnosis of the individual that can make them safer and more effective.

 Yoga promotes a sattvic diet.
-Ayurveda also promotes a sattvic diet for calming the mind but adjusts its diet relative to individual doshic concerns.
-These adjustments can also be relevant for Yoga practitioners.
-Some Yoga practices tend to disturb Vata dosha dominated by the air element, for example, which requires heavier food to ground its energies.
+Ayurveda also promotes a sattvic diet for calming the mind but adjusts it relative to individual doshic concerns.

 According to Ayurveda there are two main causes of disease.
 The first is called “Prajnaparadha” or wrong judgment.
 This equates to ignorance or avidya among the five kleshas of Yogic thought.
 Its removal relates to Yoga practices of dharana, dhyana and samadhi.

-In conclusion, the Yoga Sutras provides an excellent system of psychological treatment, particularly if integrated into the broader concerns of Ayurveda as complete natural healing system.
-All practices of Yoga have their Ayurvedic relevance.
+Yoga Sutras provides an excellent system of psychological treatment, particularly if integrated into Ayurveda as complete natural healing system.

-As Yoga teachers focus more on the Yoga Sutras, they should remember how it fits into the greater scheme of Vedic knowledge that emphasizes Ayurveda as the Vedic and yogic system of healing.
+As Yoga teachers focus more on the Yoga Sutras, they should remember how it fits into Ayurveda as the Vedic system of healing.

-Ayurveda and Yoga together form a complete system of well-being for body, mind and consciousness that remains relevant for all people, all cultures and all time, and can be adjusted to our modern life circumstances with many benefits for everyone.
+Ayurveda and Yoga together form a complete system of wellbeing for body, mind and consciousness relevant for all people, all cultures and all time.
+It can be adjusted to our modern life circumstances with many benefits for everyone.

-Fortunately, Yoga groups today, particularly in India, are bringing in more of Ayurveda and restoring the natural connections between these two important Vedic disciplines.
-The Yoga-Ayurveda connection is once more spreading globally and may likely become the dominant trend in Yoga therapy in the near future.
-This would greatly enrich the global Yoga movement and help develop its full scope of practice.
+Yoga groups today, particularly in India, are bringing in more Ayurveda and restoring the natural connections between these two important Vedic disciplines.
+The Yoga-Ayurveda connection is once more spreading globally and will likely become the dominant trend in Yoga therapy in years to come.

-An integral approach to Yoga and Ayurveda or an integral Yoga-Ayurveda is one of the most important ancient and modern trends in Yoga that deserves a greater study and application.
+An integral Yoga-Ayurveda is one of the most important ancient and modern trends in Yoga that deserves a greater study and application.

 Dr. David Frawley